Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 About the estate:

-Beautifully located in the central-western part of the Saint-Emilion limestone plateau, the vineyard is masterfully managed by brothers Dominique and Gérard Bécot, who produce an expressive wine with integrity and density.
+Beautifully situated in the central-western part of the Saint-Emilion limestone plateau, the vineyard is masterfully managed by the Bécot brothers, Dominique and Gérard, who produce an expressive wine characterized by integrity and depth.
 Gérard Bécot officially retired on January 2, 2014.
-Overall management has been entrusted to his son-in-law, Julien Barthe, husband of Juliette Bécot, who continues to oversee the winemaking process.
-Dominique Bécot, Gérard's brother, remains at the head of the vineyard.
-His children Pierre and Caroline also work on the estate.
-In January 2014, Beauséjour purchased Château Haut-Pourret, 2.5 hectares on the south coast, which will be vinified in the La Gomerie cellar under the Le Bécot de Beau-Séjour label.
-Winemaking methods are evolving, aiming for an elegant approach to the fruit, seeking to give volume to the firmness and length of wines produced from limestone.
-Maintaining its rank as a premier grand cru classé in 2012, the château obtained authorization to integrate the La Gomerie plot into its cadastre.
+General management has been entrusted to his son-in-law, Julien Barthe, husband of Juliette Bécot, who continues to oversee the winemaking.
+Dominique Bécot, Gérard’s brother, remains at the helm of the vineyard.
+His children, Pierre and Caroline, also work on the estate.
+In January 2014, Beauséjour purchased Château Haut-Pourret, a 2.5-hectare property on the southern slope, whose grapes will be vinified in the La Gomerie cellar under the label Le Bécot de Beau-Séjour.
+Winemaking methods are evolving, aiming for an elegant expression of the fruit while seeking to add volume to the firmness and length of the wines produced from limestone soils.
+Maintaining its status as a Premier Grand Cru Classé in 2012, the château obtained authorization to incorporate the La Gomerie parcel into its vineyard registry.

 Vinous